jentrekin/jentrekin/README.md

 ### What I'm focusing on 👨‍💻

-Currently improving my React skills: NextJS, Gatsby JS and React Native.<br />
+Currently improving my skills: SEO, Wordpress, and Javascript.<br />

 ### My most recent work on [dev.to](https://www.kaylajamesllc.com) 😃🧾